 FETs are often operated within the constant-current portion of their output characteristic.

-However, with FET compressors (and many other audio applications), the FET will be operating in its linear region just prior to pinch-off where VDS is relatively small.
+However, with FET compressors (and many other audio applications), the FET will operate in its linear region just before pinch-off, where VDS is relatively small.
 Within this linear region, the FET will work as a voltage-variable resistor.

 In this region, the drain-to-source resistance RDS can be controlled by varying the bias voltage VGS.
 By varying the voltage at the input of the FET, we can control the resistance between the source and drain and, ultimately, the voltage at the “output”.